pablodip/felpado/FUNCTIONS.md

 f\compose(callable $fn1 [, $fn...])

 Returns a function that is the composition of the passed functions.
-The first function (right to left) receives the passed args, and the rest the result.
+The first function (right to left) receives the passed args, and the rest the result of the previous function.

 ```
 $revUp = f\compose('strtoupper', 'strrev');